borgbackup/borg/docs/deployment/hosting-repositories.rst

 Refer to :ref:`internals_storage_quota` for more details on storage quotas.

 Refer to the `sshd(8) <http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man8/sshd.8>`_
-for more details on securing SSH.
+man page for more details on SSH options.